playfulprogramming/playfulprogramming/content/blog/living-off-the-ipad-as-an-engineer/index.md

 ## Software Dev: Remote Server and Native Apps

-Let’s get into real engineering tools.
-As you may know very well already, there’s no walled garden like iOS/iPadOS.
-Apps are fully contained, *Files* is some kind of explorer yet remains very limited, and firing a local command line is pure fantasy.
+Let’s get into some real engineering tools.
+As I'm sure you already know, there’s no walled garden like iOS/iPadOS.
+Apps are fully contained, *Files* is some kind of file explorer yet remains very limited, and firing up a local command line is pure fantasy.

 *How the heck do we write and run our beloved code, Pierre? 💁*